FalconMadhab/GoldenNuggets/README.md

 - **State --> Story --> Strategy** (prime your state first.
 The biochemistry will help you tell an enabling story, from which you can create powerful strategies)
 - **Asymmetrical risks and rewards:** All successful people look for the least amount of risk to get the max amount of upside.
 They don't believe they have to take huge risks for huge rewards.

+# Casey Neistat
+- The ultimate quantification of success is not how much you spend doing what you love.
+It's how little time you spend doing what you hate.